Medicare Special Enrollment Period After Losing Employer Coverage

 When you lose your employer-based health insurance, you don’t have unlimited time to act.
 The responses you provided included a few variations on the SEP time window, but all emphasized that there is a defined and limited period in which you can make your Medicare selections.

-Despite the different numbers provided, all professionals highlighted the same core idea: you must act quickly to ensure continuous coverage and avoid any potential penalties or delays.
+Despite the different timeframes for each part, all professionals highlighted the same core idea: you must act quickly to ensure continuous coverage and avoid any potential penalties or delays.
 Waiting too long could result in a gap in your healthcare or prescription drug coverage, and that can complicate matters significantly.

 Enrollment Timeframes After Losing Employer Coverage